On Post-Selection Inference in A/B Tests: Real Experiments Data Studies

-We evaluated and compared our new methods to existed methods using a real experiment data-set from a business unit of a large product.
-We did thorough data quality check and experiments with known trustworthy issue such as sample ratio mismatch \citep{fabijan2019diagnosing} were filtered out and for each experiment we only look at 1 week result to avoid duplication.
-We further only include experiments with at least 1m sample sizes and the remaining sample sizes ranges from 1m to more than 50m.
-More than 1000 experiments were used in evaluation, from which we randomly put half as the training set and the other as the test set.
+We evaluated and compared our new methods to existing methods using a real experiment data-set from a business unit of a large product with millions of active users.
+We did a thorough data quality check and experiments with known trustworthy issues such as sample ratio mismatch \citep{fabijan2019diagnosing} were filtered out.
+All experiments ran for 1 week.
+We further only included experiments with at least 1m sample size and the remaining sample size ranges from 1m to more than 50m.
+More than 1000 experiments were used in this study, from which we randomly put half as the training set and the rest as the test set.
 For experiments in both sets, we further split them into two.
 This is required for testing as we will apply various methods to split A and compare it with the ``ground-truth'' observed in split B. For training, EB based methods like Ghidorah do not need splitting, while RwES and TARwES methods train on split data.

-We looked at two top line metrics, one measures user engagement and the other for site performance (page-loading-time).
+We looked at two top line metrics, one measuring user engagement and the other, site performance (page-loading-time).
 Table~\ref{tab:empirical} shows the results on the test set.
 For the engagement metric, 13.1\% (68/519) $p-$values were less than 5\% and 6.6\%(34/519) less than 1\%; the site performance metric had 14.4\%(75/522) less than 5\% and 7.7\%(40/522) less than 1\%.
 These numbers are common for a mature product that has been under heavy optimization using A/B testing.
-We included TARwES+, which adds Ghidorah prediction as one of the features in addition to Normal and Laplace priors.
-We also included Local H1 method we proposed that can be used without any training data.
-We used a naive prior odds of 1:1 and also a "cheated" version where we use 1:7 for engagement metric and 1:6 for site performance metric to make the prior probability of $H_1$ close to the proportion of $p-$values less than 5\%.
-We removed CMLE and RwES with GBT from the contestants given inferior results from simulation studies.
+We included TARwES+, which adds Ghidorah prediction as one of the features in addition to Gaussian and Laplace priors.
+We also included Local $H_1$ method we proposed that can be used without any training data.
+We used a naive prior odds of 1:1 and also a rough expert's guess version where we use 1:7 for engagement metric and 1:6 for site performance metric to make the prior probability of $H_1$ close to the proportion of $p-$values less than 5\%.
+We also included LaplaceFitGhidorah, a Laplace distribution (which is log-concave, as mentioned earlier) fit to Ghidorah, by minimizing KL-divergence with an approximation to Ghidorah.
+The Ghidorah approximation comprised a low variance Normal distribution, instead of the zero component of Ghidorah, in addition to the Normal and Laplace components.
+We removed RwES with GBT from the contestants given inferior results from simulation studies.